 - Some people have been shown to be sensitive to some of the chemicals in bryzoan snot.
 This has never been seen in freshwater Magnificient Bryozoan (like Lucy), but some of their saltwater cousins can cause severe contact dermatitis in some people that handle them.
 Look up “Dogger Bank Itch” for more details on that.

 Percy Quin State Park is Mississippi’s most popular state park, and there are plenty of reasons why.
 It is a haven for golfers and anglers, and it has great facilities for camping and cabining.
-One activity that it seems few people associate with south Mississippi is hiking, but lately, Percy Quin has actually become my favorite place to hike.
-A […]
+One activity that it seems few people associate with south Mississippi is hiking, but lately, Percy Quin has actually become my […]

 This was a windy day at the end of April when we were canoeing at IC Lake – a private lake in McComb Mississippi that was formerly owned by Illinois Central Railroad.
-The Boy Scouts among us were working on the Canoeing Merit Badge and Cady heard that the final requirement for the Badge was to “strike a cute pose […]
+The Boy Scouts among us were working on the Canoeing Merit Badge and Cady heard that the final requirement for the Badge was […]

 Exploring Coastal Mississippi by Scott B. Williams is a guidebook for exploring by boat (canoe, kayak…) the nooks and crannies of the Mississippi Gulf coast and barrier islands.
-Complete with info about safety, camping, weather, and navigation, this book is indispensable for any would-be adventurer that wants to paddle in or near the Gulf of Mexico off Mississippi or Louisiana.
-On […]
+Complete with info about safety, camping, weather, and navigation, this book is indispensable for any would-be adventurer that wants to paddle in or near the Gulf of Mexico […]